 It’s believed that platelet-rich plasma can:

 PRP is effective for a wide variety of musculoskeletal issues, especially when combined with other regenerative treatments.
-It’s important to note that PRP does not contain high concentrations of stem cells and should not be confused with amniotic stem cell therapy, which can actually grow new cells of various tissues.
+It’s important to note that PRP does not contain high concentrations of stem cells and should not be confused with Umbilical Cell Therapy, which can actually grow new cells of various tissues.
 But PRP does attract stem cells to the injured area.

 The team at Regenesys Physical Medicine may recommend PRP therapy for: